 Do clinical trials pay for health care?

 Some clinical trials pay for certain medical costs, but this varies from trial to trial.
-The doctor in charge of each trial can advise what fees, if any, are paid for.
+The veterinarian in charge of each trial can advise what fees, if any, are paid for.

 What is informed consent?